Saturday, July 19, 2025

 Spark Club (Ages 10-12 only)

 Find your spark in a variety of creative ways at a program just for pre-teens.
-(Sorry, no younger siblings) First up, is a Paint and Pour.
-Complete a guided painting while enjoying a beverage.
+(Sorry, no younger siblings) Next up is Giant Keychain Floaties.
+Make your own larger than life beaded keychain style floatie using pool noodles.
 Registration is required.

 * * *